Corrective Jaw Surgery

-Evaluation for corrective jaw surgery
+Evaluation of corrective jaw surgery

 To determine whether you are a surgical candidate for orthognathic surgery, your dentist, orthodontist and oral surgeon need to work together.
 During the initial consultation, your oral and maxillofacial surgeon will examine your facial profile and your occlusion (how your teeth come together) as well as your xrays.
 Your surgeon will also discuss with you what your chief complaint and your expectations are.
 Your surgeon can then determine which corrective jaw surgical procedure is appropriate and performs the actual surgery.
-It is very important for you and your family to understand exactly what treatment and how long your treatment will take, because orthognathic surgery often requires orthodontic treatment at the same time.
+It is very important for you and your family to understand exactly what treatment and how long your treatment will take because orthognathic surgery often requires orthodontic treatment at the same time.
 Your surgery will be performed in the operating room at the hospital.